In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Two-bean enchiladas with green chiles and fried eggs

-Cook up an authentic taste of New Mexico with this easy enchilada dish, packed with two kinds of beans and mild green chiles.
+Cook up an authentic taste of New Mexico with this easy enchilada dish, packed with two kinds of beans, mild green chiles, and fragrant spices.

 In your bag